Buddhism - Belief in Rebirth or Reincarnation

-In the Milindapatha we come across this interesting
+In the Milindapatha we come across this interesting conversation on transmigration.

 "Revered Nagasena," said the king, "is it true that nothing transmigrates, and yet there is rebirth?

 "Suppose your majesty, a man lights one lamp from another- does the one lamp transmigrates to the other?"